systemd-firstboot, systemd-firstboot.service — Initialize basic system settings on or before the first boot-up of a system

 Europe/Berlin".
 This controls the

 Sets the system hostname.
-The argument should be a host name, compatible with DNS.
+The argument should be a hostname, compatible with DNS.
 This controls the hostname(5) configuration file.

 Sets the password of the system's root user.
+This creates/modifies the

-file.
-This setting exists in two forms:
+files.
+This setting exists in three forms:

---root-password= accepts the password to set
+--root-password= accepts the password to

-directly on the command line, and
+set directly on the command line,

---root-password-file= reads it from a file.
+--root-password-file= reads it from a file and

 Prompt the user interactively for a specific basic setting.
 Note that any explicit configuration settings specified on the command line take precedence, and the user is not prompted for it.

-Query the user for locale, keymap, timezone, hostname
+Query the user for locale, keymap, timezone, hostname,

---prompt-root-password in combination.
+--prompt-root-shell in combination.

 Copy a specific basic setting from the host.